-Who needs a tablet under the tree anyways — I want photo books!
+Who needs a tablet under the tree anyways -- I want photo books!
 Here are 7 works that I read in the second half of 2012 that were an artistic inspiration.
-And here are more art books from the first half of the year.

-Less plot, more character.
+Jean-Philippe Toussaint: Camera Less plot, more character.
 Hinting at something.
 Making you think a little bit.
-Very subtle comedy — this description of Toussaint's book could very well substitute for what I'd like my photographs to do.
+Very subtle comedy -- this description of Toussaint's book could very well substitute for what I'd like my photographs to do.

 Chris Ware: Building Stories Let's just get this out of the way first -- Chris Ware's 14-piece graphic-novel-in-a-box is a wonderful but melancholy work of art.
 Building Stories is also a riveting story, and amazingly designed.

 Viktor Pelevin: Omon Ra What if you dreamed of entering the Soviet Space program and going to the moon.
 And what if you got your wish.
 And what if it turned out to be something very different than you expected.
 Life's funny that way.
 If you like black humor and space travel, this is your book.